couchbase/indexing/secondary/docs/design/markdown/pubsub.md

 StateContext.

-**Publisher: Index-Coordinator**, when ever Index-Coordinator makes a change to an index or to the list of index-information, it will publish the following event,
+**Publisher: Index-Coordinator**, when ever Index-Coordinator makes a change to index, `indexid`, it will publish the following event,

 ```json
 {